ices-taf/2016_ple-eche/README.md

 ## How to run

-Install the icesTAF package, version >=2.1 from GitHub.
+Install the icesTAF package, version >=2.1 from CRAN.

 Then open R in the `2016_ple-eche` directory and run: